 The ESAs contain certain limited exceptions to our exclusive right to use the founding members' theatres for our advertising business.
 The founding members have the right to enter into strategic cross-marketing relationships with third-party, unaffiliated businesses for the purpose of generating increased attendance or revenue (other than revenue from the sale of advertising) and, subject to certain limits, can use one minute on the LEN and certain types of lobby promotions, at no cost, for the purpose of promoting the products or services of those businesses while at the same time promoting the theatre circuit or the movie-going experience.
 Subject to certain limits, they can also purchase an additional minute of advertising on the LEN for these cross-marketing promotions.
 The use of LEN or lobby promotions by NCM LLC's founding members for these advertisements and programs could result in the founding members creating relationships with advertisers that could adversely affect our current LEN and lobby promotions advertising revenue and profitability as well as the potential we have to grow that advertising revenue in the future.
-The LEN and lobby promotions represented 8.1% of our total advertising revenue for the year ended January 1, 2009.
-The founding members will not have the right to use their movie screens (including the FirstLook program or otherwise) for promoting these cross-marketing relationships, and thus we will have the exclusive rights to advertise on the movie screens, except for limited advertising related to theatre operations, and to package such on-screen advertising with the LEN advertising and lobby promotions.
+The LEN and lobby promotions advertising revenue and profitability as well as the potential we have to grow that advertising revenue in the future.
+The LEN and lobby promotions the right to use their movie screens (including the FirstLook program or otherwise) for promoting these cross-marketing relationships, and thus we will have the exclusive rights to advertising and lobby promotions.